342406/ProjectTweets/README.md

 It contains the following 5 fields:

 ids: The id of the tweet (eg. 4587)

 date: the date of the tweet (eg. Sat May 16 23:58:44 UTC 2009)

 flag: The query (eg. lyx).
 If there is no query, then this value is NO_QUERY.

-user: the user that tweeted (eg. bobthebuilder)
+user: the user that tweeted (eg. bobthebuilder).

-text: the text of the tweet (eg. Lyx is cool) Following your analysis, you are then required to make a time series forecast of the sentiment of the entire dataset at 1 week, 1 month and 3 months going forward.
+text: the text of the tweet (eg. Lyx is cool).

+Following your analysis, you are then required to make a time series forecast of the sentiment of the entire dataset at 1 week, 1 month and 3 months going forward.